Clinical Neuropharmacology of Pain in Spinal Cord Injury

 - Signs or symptoms of central neurological disorder, excluding SCI.

-- Severe psychological disorder requiring treatment, including depression.
+- Severe psychological disorder requiring treatment.

 - Concurrent use of monoamine oxidase inhibitors within 2 weeks prior to study entry.